iainctduncan/photobot/docs/system_overview.md

 ### Tunneling
 To ensure we can access the web based control panels for the various cameras and devices we use a service called localxpose The executable for that system is installed as part of the installation process, by the installation script.
+Note that when running that phase of the installation script you will want to provide an access token from your account at localxpose.ioo
-The configuration file for the tunnels is stored in /var/photobot/config/tunnels.yml an example of the configuration file is in this folder at example_tunnels.yml The localxpose process is run using supervisord so it will always rester
+The configuration file for the tunnels is stored in /var/photobot/config/tunnels.yml an example of the configuration file is in this folder at example_tunnels.yml The localxpose process is run using supervisord so it will always restart if it gets interrupted

+You can stop / start restart the tunnels with `supervisorctl stop tunneler`
+`supervisorctl start tunneler`
+`supervisorctl restart tunneler`

 details on configuring localxpose can be found at https://docs.localxpose.io

 # Configuration